Drainage Systems That Keep Denver Metro Foundations Dry

 Why Clay Soil Makes Drainage Critical

-Colorado clay doesn’t drain.
+Denver-area clay soil doesn’t drain.
 It holds water, expands when wet, shrinks when dry, and creates the hydrostatic pressure that cracks foundation walls and floods basements.
-This is why surface grading alone doesn’t solve drainage problems here.
-Every drainage system we install includes:

 Trenching below the clay layer when possible to reach more permeable soil that allows water movement